fbpx

 Celebrating Valentine’s Day in Japan

 Valentine’s Day is all about love around the world.
-The Japanese celebrate Valentine’s day in two different ways: Valentine’s Day and White Day.
+The Japanese celebrate Valentine’s Day in two ways: Valentine’s Day and White Day.
 Both have their own unique traditions and ways to celebrate.

 Valentine's Day in Japan - a couple on the street